anoncoder555/reproducible-research_homework/README.md

 The results of the linear model give us the slope (which corresponds to $\beta$) and the intercept (which corresponds to log($\alpha$)).
 Therefore, $\beta$ = 1.5152 and $\alpha$ = e<sup>7.0748</sup> = 1181.807.

+1. *Slope corresponding to $\beta$:* \
+The p value from the model for the slope was 6.44e-10, which was also statistically significant at a level of p<0.001.

+2. *Intercept corresponding to $\alpha$:* \
 The p value from the model for the intercept was 2.28e-10, which was statistically significant at a level of p<0.001.
-The p value from the model for the slope was 6.44e-10, which was also statistically significant at a level of p<0.001.

 The values found in Table 2 of the paper were $\beta$ = 1.52 (1.16–1.87) and $\alpha$ = 1182 (246–5675), with 95% confidence intervals shown in brackets.
 Both my values for $\beta$ and $\alpha$ are identical to the values from Table 2 when rounded to 2 d.p..